1. I am a library vendor and I would like to offer my products to California libraries. How can I work with Califa?

 2. What kinds of services can you offer vendors?

-While we want to make it very clear that we are not a sales team, we can help market your product to our 220+ members in California through a variety of marketing efforts, and can provide centralized invoicing solutions for you.
-Marketing efforts include: emails to our listservs, postings on our social media pages, space on our home page, webinars, and assistance with physical mailings.
+While we want to make it very clear that we are not a sales team, we can help market your product to our 200+ members in California through a variety of marketing efforts, and can provide centralized invoicing solutions for you.
+Marketing efforts include: emails to our listservs, postings on our social media pages, space on our home page, and webinars.
 We also encourage you to be creative with us in your marketing efforts.
 We can work with you to implement different projects, and work best with vendors with whom we have a strong collaborative relationship.

 3. Do you sign exclusive contracts?